Augustus II the Strong: Other

-Augustus II was called "the Strong" for his bear-like physical strength and for his numerous offspring (only one of them his legitimate child and heir).
+Augustus II was called "the Strong" for his bear-like physical strength and for his numerous offspring (only one of them was his legitimate child and heir).
 The most famous of the king's children born out of wedlock was Maurice de Saxe, a brilliant strategist who attained the highest military ranks in the Kingdom of France.
-In the War of the Polish Succession he remained loyal to his employer Louis XV, who was married to the daughter of Augustus's rival Stanisław I Leszczyński.
+In the War of the Polish Succession, he remained loyal to his employer Louis XV, who was married to the daughter of Augustus's rival Stanisław Leszczyński.
 Augustus' granddaughter, Maria Josepha of Saxony, later became Dauphine of France through her marriage to the Dauphin Louis, and the mother of three Kings of France (Louis XVI, Louis XVIII and Charles X).

 Augustus was 1.76 m tall, above average height for that time, but despite his extraordinary physical strength, he did not look big.
-In his final years he suffered from diabetes mellitus and became obese, at his death weighing some 110 kg.
-Augustus II's body was interred in the Wawel Cathedral in Kraków—all but his heart, which rests at the Dresden Cathedral.
+In his final years, he suffered from diabetes mellitus and became obese, at his death weighing some 110 kg.
+Augustus II's body was interred in the Wawel Cathedral in Kraków — all but his heart, which rests at the Dresden Cathedral.

+Capsule containing the heart of Augustus II in the Dresden Cathedral.

+Urn containing the viscera of Augustus II in the Church of the Transfiguration, Warsaw.

+Sarcophagus of Augustus II in Wawel Cathedral, temporarily placed in the St. Leonard's Crypt.

 In media

 Film

-In 1936 Augustus was the subject of a Polish-German film Augustus the Strong directed by Paul Wegener.
+In 1936, Augustus was the subject of a Polish-German film Augustus the Strong directed by Paul Wegener.
 Augustus was portrayed by the actor Michael Bohnen.

 TV series

-In 2010 Augustus was featured in ZDF documentary Die Deutschen season 2, episode 6 August der Starke und die Liebe (Augustus the Strong and Love).
+In 2010, Augustus was featured in the ZDF documentary Die Deutschen season 2, episode 6 August der Starke und die Liebe (Augustus the Strong and Love).

 Illegitimate issue

-The Electress Christiane, who remained Protestant and refused to move to Poland with her husband, preferred to spend her time in the mansion in Pretzsch on the Elbe, where she died.
+The Electress Christiane, who remained Protestant and refused to move to Poland with her husband, preferred to spend her time in the mansion in Pretzsch on the Elbe, in Saxony, where she died.
+Their marriage produced the only legitimate son (and successor) of Augustus: Frederick Augustus II, Elector of Saxony and King of Poland (1696–1763).

-Augustus, a voracious womanizer, never missed his wife, spending his time with a series of mistresses:
+Augustus II, a voracious womanizer, spent most of his time with a series of mistresses: